dotnetwise/Javascript-FastClass/README.md

 <img src="../../wiki/images/NugetIcon.png"/>
 </div>

 Native javascript inheritance is a pin in the ass.
-Even if you understand it perfectly it still requires some hideous repetivie code.
+Even if you understand it perfectly it still requires some hideous repetitive code.

 There are a lot of libraries which aim to help you with such that, but the main question is: